dottomeister/ACLAR/README.md

 ## 🛠️ Implementation details

-This game was made from scratch in Unity in under 8 hours, and contains several features:
+This game was made from scratch in Unity in under 8 hours using C#, and contains several features:

 - Minimap – Accurate representation of where the rocket actually is at all times.
 - Power-ups – Different abilities that affect gameplay in new ways.